Biomatter-Designs/ProteinGAN/README.md

 - One or more NVIDIA GPUs.
 Recomendation: NVIDIA at least P100 GPU with 16GB.
 - NVIDIA driver 418.87 or newer, CUDA toolkit 10.1 or newer, cuDNN 7.6.2 or newer.

+environment.yml contains all the dependencies required in order to run ProteinGAN.
+You can simply run:

+`conda env create --file environment.yml`

+to create new conda.

 ## Datas for training
 ProteinGAN expects a number of files in order to be able to train and evaluate the network.